shknth/Animal-Classification-using-CV/README.md

-# Animal Classification using computer visio
+# Animal Classification using computer vision

 A Repo consisting the notebook for image classification task for animals.